 About Georgia Envirothon

-The Georgia Envirothon, offered in cooperation with the National Conservation Foundation (NCF) Envirothon, is a 501(c)3 non-profit organization established in 1995 to provide hands-on, science-based training in natural resources and ecology to high school students in a challenging, fun, and competitive outdoor experience.
+The Georgia Envirothon, offered in cooperation with the National Conservation Foundation (NCF) Envirothon, is a 501(c)3 non-profit organization established in 1995 to provide hands-on, science-based training in natural resources and ecology to middle and high school students in a challenging, fun, and competitive outdoor experience.

-It creates a completely unique educational opportunity for high school students that presents an environmental curriculum with a major emphasis on connecting students/teachers with natural resource professionals.
+It creates a completely unique educational opportunity for middle and high school students that presents an environmental curriculum with a major emphasis on connecting students/teachers with natural resource professionals.
 The competition is centered on ecosystem planning and management in four universal testing categories (soils/land use, aquatic ecology, forestry, and wildlife) and a current environmental issue.

 The Envirothon program is an effective educational tool, capable of supplementing environmental education both inside and outside the classroom.
 Led by a volunteer advisor, teams usually meet from late autumn until spring.
 Teams work collaboratively to develop their knowledge of ecology and natural resource management and to practice their environmental problem-solving skills in preparation for Envirothon competitions.
 To learn more about the competition, visit the Competition section of this website.